-One can easily see that the dashed curve has a minimum at a certain time.
-This means that there is only one instant in time to replace an asset at which the long-term consumption of resources (cost) is minimized.
-The rest of this paper develops a theory for how to determine when that point in time occurs for individual assets that are part of a class or fleet of similar assets.
+You can easily see that the dashed curve has a minimum at a certain time.
+This means is that there is only one instant in time to replace an asset at which the long-term consumption of resources (cost) is minimized.
+The rest of this paper develops a theory for how to determine when that point in time occurs.